 Cultist campaigners often use words like conspiracy.
 They frequently see themselves as following an all-encompassing cause, which can brook no objections or resistance.
 The objector is therefore a conspirator or a biased critic who must be maligned.

 Ex-devotees complained that Moreno never revised his extreme statements and numerous errors.
-He viewed his sweeping judgments as being authoritative, and endorsed by his role as defender of the guru Sathya Sai Baba (d.
-2011).
+He viewed his sweeping judgments as being authoritative, endorsed by his role as defender of the guru Sathya Sai Baba (d.2011).

 Some of the ex-devotee victims believed that Moreno was financed in his web campaign by the wealthy Dr. Michael Goldstein, the key American devotee and international leader of the Sathya Sai Organisation.
 Moreno obviously spent a great deal of time at his vengeful keyboard; his output was prolific.

-Goldstein is not popular on ex-devotee sites.
+Goldstein was not popular on ex-devotee sites.
 “He let down every abused young person by an assiduous cover-up of all questions of sex abuse by US [American] and other devotees or their families, and ceased to reply to letters to him as head of the [Sathya Sai] Organisation.”
-Quote from Dr. Michael Goldstein, International Chairman of the SSO.
+Quote from Dr. Michael Goldstein, International Chairman of the SSO (formerly online at saibaba-x.org.uk/11/michael_goldstein).

-This leading and influential devotee was notably one of the entities appearing in the BBC documentary Secret Swami (2004).
-However, Goldstein was very evasive on the subject of allegations about sexual abuse, with the consequence that a hidden camera technique was the BBC resort.
+This leading and influential devotee was one of the entities appearing in the BBC documentary Secret Swami (2004).
+However, Goldstein was very evasive on the subject of testimonies to sexual abuse, with the consequence that a hidden camera technique was the BBC resort.

-In this manner, Goldstein was filmed at his home in California, where he was questioned about the allegations.
-His rather heated response was considered intimidating by some viewers.
-Goldstein dismissed the allegations, and claimed that as a physician, he could judge by appearance as to whether anyone had been abused.
-Goldstein had been a devotee since the 1970s.
-He has been described as a ranter in this confrontation with the BBC reporter Tanya Datta.
-An ex-devotee version comments:
+In this manner, Goldstein was filmed at his home in California, where he was questioned about the sexual abuse.
+His heated response was considered intimidating by some viewers.
+Goldstein dismissed the testimonies, claiming that as a physician, he could judge by appearance as to whether anyone had been abused.
+Goldstein, a devotee since the 1970s, was described as a ranter in this confrontation with the BBC reporter Tanya Datta.
+Commentators remark upon the fact that, thinking he was in private, Goldstein was very offensive in his aggressive response to Datta.
+A model devotee was supposed to “speak sweetly,” which Goldstein failed to do in this instance.

 Kevin R. D. Shepherd